 Mortgage Q&A: “Why are mortgage payments mostly interest?”

-Here’s an interesting mortgage question – pun intended.
+Here’s an interesting mortgage question – pun sadly intended because I couldn’t help it.

-This keeps housing payments more affordable (and predictable) because the balance is paid off evenly over a long period of time, such as 30 years.
+This makes housing payments more affordable (and predictable) because the balance is paid off evenly over a long period of time, such as 30 years.

 Let’s take a look at an example to illustrate: